XArray

 Otherwise, use the supplied attrs.

-:raises ValueError: if number of dimensions in `NumPy` array and
+ValueError: If number of dimensions in `NumPy` array and

 `DataArray` do not match.

-:raises ValueError: if shape of `NumPy` array and `DataArray`
+ValueError: If shape of `NumPy` array and `DataArray`

 do not match.